audiolion/apistar-jwt/README.md

 ```

 Note that you have to do your own authentication check using this method.
+The payload will be returned as it was encoded and won't respect the `JWT` settings for `USERNAME` and `ID` as they correlate with the `Auth` interface which is not utilized when using `JWT` as an injected component.

 ```python
 from apistar import http